simonwuelker/hAIku_generator/README.md

 ## Future Goals
 * Have the model output a full Covariance Matrix instead of only the diagonal values
-* Use Advantage Function for optimizing the Generator
+* Only use Haikus that fit the syllable criteria
+* Maybe use something more advanced than REINFORCE
 * Scrape Haikus from Twitter
 * Improve charlevel branch
 * Create contributing guidelines